Advocacy

 Empowering Role of Literacy

-Learning is not a barrier in life, but a life-long process that removes barriers.
-This lesson is often a new idea for adult learners.
-Teachers in Tarrant County often speak of a new mindset and perspective for adults who have long struggled with not being able to read, speak English, or calculate simple math problems.
-When an adult first realizes that he or she possesses the ability to succeed in class, when they may have struggled for years and years in school or at work, a spirit of empowerment is born.
+Learning is a life-long process that removes barriers.
+This is often a new idea for adult learners.
+Teachers in our community often speak of a new mindset for adults who have long struggled with poor reading skills, with the inability to speak and understand English or calculate simple math problems.
+When an adult first realizes that he or she has the ability to succeed in class, after struggling for many years in school or at work, a spirit of empowerment is born.

 Literacy is Opportunity on chalkboard